flowcore-io/python-transformer-example/README.md

-# NodeJS Typescript Transformer Example Repository
+# Python Typescript Transformer Example Repository

-This repository contains a simple example of a NodeJS Typescript Transformer.
+This repository contains a simple example of a Python Typescript Transformer.

 ## Entrypoint